What is meant by Mental Capacity Assessment to Litigate?

 What is the Law under which the Litigation Capacity Assessment regulated?

-A litigation capacity assessment in personal injury cases falls under the legal test laid out in the Supreme Court Ruling Dunhill v Burgin case.
-In this case, the test was laid down according to which a person can litigate for his or her own matter.
+A litigation capacity assessment falls under the legal test laid out in the Supreme Court Ruling Dunhill v Burgin case.
+In this case, the ruling particularly applied to claimants in personal injury cases.

 However, in all cases where litigation capacity is assessed the principles of the Mental Capacity Act 2005 are relevant.

-According to 2014 guidance from the Official Solicitor, in an assessment of litigation capacity the following considerations should be borne in mind:
+According to 2014 guidance from the Official Solicitor, an assessment of litigation capacity should consider the following:

 - the party or intended party would need to understand how the proceedings were to be funded;